“Crime Can’t Pay — In Any Way!”

-A short-lived crime anthology series from Trojan, Crime Smashers reprinted four of the most popular comic stories once found in the pages of parent corporation Culture Publications' pulp magazines, nestled between the prose short stories and novellas.
+A short-lived comic book anthology series from Trojan, Crime Smashers reprinted four of the most popular comic stories once found in the pages of parent corporation Culture Publications’ pulp magazines (including Hollywood Detective and Spicy Detective), nestled between the prose short stories and novellas.
 Some were mere reprints, other were expanded from their original two-or four-page length to a whopping eight pages, and all were colourized, to compete with the other crime comics then flying off the racks.
 And some were all-new stories.

-The law may have won, but in the fierce battlefield of sales, this feisty little comic only managed to hang on for fifteen issues.
-Two months after its final issue, it was folded into Ribage's Crime Mysteries (starting with #7), where "Combined with Crime Smashers" began appearing above the title.
+The law may have won, but in the fierce battlefield of sales, this feisty little comic only managed to hang on for fifteen issues — less than two years.
+Two months after its final issue, dated March 1953, it was folded into Ribage’s Crime Mysteries (starting with #7), where the slogan “Combined with Crime Smashers” began appearing above the title.